-In considering whether an EHC needs assessment is necessary the Local Authority will consider the evidence of the action already being taken by the school to meet the child's needs.
-In East Sussex, schools are required to complete, follow and review a School-based Plan in advance of making an application for an EHC assessment.
+When we ask the Local Authority to consider an EHC needs assessment, they look closely at the measures already being taken by the school to meet the child's needs.
+In East Sussex, schools are required to complete, follow and review an Additional Needs Plan in advance of making an application for an EHC assessment.
 An EHC needs assessment will not always lead to an EHC Plan.